A Sensitivity-based Data Augmentation Framework for Model Predictive Control Policy Approximation: ILLUSTRATIVE EXAMPLES

 \subsection{Benchmark CSTR}

-We now apply the proposed approach on a benchmark CSTR problem from \cite{mayne2011tube} that was also used in the context of approximate MPC in \cite{hertneck2018learning}.
-This problem consists of two states, namely the concentration and reactor temperature (denoted by $ x_{1} $ and $ x_{2} $ respectively).
+We now apply the proposed approach on a benchmark CSTR problem from \cite{mayne2011tube} that was also used in the context of MPC policy approximation in \cite{hertneck2018learning}.
+This problem consists of two states, namely the {scaled} concentration and reactor temperature (denoted by $ x_{1} $ and $ x_{2} $, respectively).
 The process is controlled using the coolant flow rate $ u $.
 The model is given by